Tote Empty Detection System

 How it Works

-A simple system that is easily integrated into existing lines combines an industrial camera, lighting, photoeyes, and a PC.
+This automated inspection system combines an industrial camera, lighting, photoeyes, and a PC, and is easily integrated into existing production lines.
 As tote tubs move along a conveyor, operators receive constant 3D scanning results of any objects detected in them.
-Noncomforming containers can be pulled from the line without any downtime, and all image and inspection results are all recorded for future recall and analysis.
+Noncomforming containers can be pulled from the line without any downtime, and all image and inspection results are recorded for future recall and analysis.

 This robust and innovative system easily detects products by color or depth and can provide inspection results for objects placed in the containers in various locations, tricky orientations, and even varying colors.
 Customizable features allow the system to accommodate smaller or larger containers, and inspect a larger surface area if required, while still providing the best results.